zopencommunity/meta/web/package_requests_server/README.md

 Each package request has a public chronological timeline containing its creation, status changes, published community contributions, and verified maintainer posts.
-Community members can add a use case, offer testing or contribution help, share a technical note, or ask a question.
-These contributions enter a moderation queue and are not public until a maintainer publishes them.
-Maintainers can edit, publish, hide, or permanently delete a contribution and can post verified updates directly to the timeline.
+GitHub-authenticated community members can add a use case, offer testing or contribution help, share a technical note, or ask a question.
+Contributions publish immediately and remain attached to the durable GitHub user ID.
+There is no routine moderation queue.
+Maintainers retain exception controls to edit, hide, restore, or permanently delete content and can post verified updates directly to the timeline.

 A community contribution may include an optional name, organization, and contact email.
 Public attribution is opt-in; contact email is always private to maintainers.
-On submission, the API returns a one-time edit token and stores only its SHA-256 hash.
-The browser retains that token locally so the author can edit or delete the contribution without an account.
-Editing a published contribution returns it to the moderation queue.
-Clearing browser storage or moving to another browser loses this self-service access, but an administrator can still edit or remove the post.
+Authors can edit or delete their contribution from any device while signed in with the same GitHub account, and signed-in edits remain public.

 Post bodies are rendered as plain text with safe HTTP(S) links.
 The API limits length and link count, applies per-IP submission throttling without storing IP